iiasa/Condor_run_R/condor.md

 For a job to run on an execution point, certain capabilities may need to be in place.
 For example, a language interpreter may need to be installed.
 To ensure that jobs get scheduled on execution points that have the capability to run them, the user can configure [`REQUIREMENTS`](configuring.md#requirements) for a run of jobs.
 When these match the advertised capabilities of an execution point, jobs can execute there.

 To advertise custom capabilities of execution points, define ClassAds in their HTCondor configuration.
 This is done by editing the `condor_config.local` configuration file on each host.
-For example, to advertise that both an R and GAMS language interpreter are available and on-path, add the following lines:
+For example, to advertise that both an R and GAMS language interpreter are available and on-path and that the execute point can receive and cache bundles, add the following lines:
 ```
+# Have a bundle cache with timed cleanup
+BundleCache = True

 # Have a GAMS installation on-path
 GAMS = True